CesarePeli/Math_Physics_Logic/physics/index.md

 ## Dynamical Systems & Chaos

-Dynamical systems study how physical and mathematical systems evolve over time, with particular attention to nonlinear behavior, stability, and sensitivity to initial conditions.

-The Lorenz system provides one of the most influential examples of deterministic chaos: a simple system of differential equations capable of producing complex behavior and the celebrated Lorenz attractor.
+This section is currently centered on the Lorenz system and the Lorenz attractor.
+It examines how a relatively simple system of nonlinear differential equations can produce complex behavior and sensitivity to initial conditions.

 [**Explore Dynamical Systems & Chaos →**]({{ "/physics/dynamical-systems/" | relative_url }})